iotgdev/wasb_technical_test/README.md

 Two apps will launch.
 An API, written with [django](https://www.djangoproject.com/) and the [django rest framework](https://www.django-rest-framework.org/) on `http://localhost:8000` and a UI, written with [React](https://reactjs.org/) on `http://localhost:3000`

 Note: on occasion, the UI container does not load correctly, and throws a traceback of "react-scripts: not found".
-To fix this issue, run docker-compose exec ui bash" and "npm install"
+To fix this issue, run "docker-compose exec wasb_ui bash" and "npm install"

 ---